If you’re moving home you’ll need to update your address with TV Licensing.

-In this article we will cover how to complete a TV licence change of address address in the fastest time possible – as well as everything else you need to know.
+In this article we will cover how to complete a TV licence change of address address as well as updating your address across any other accounts you need to.

 So, let’s jump straight in!

 When you’re moving home you can simply ‘port’ your TV licence to your next address.
 It follows you, meaning that it isn’t tied to the house in which you originally took the licence out in.
-At SlothMove you actually update your address with everyone (Councils, TV Licence, your loyalty cards etc…) at the same time using one form.
+At SlothMove you actually update your address with everyone (Councils, TV Licence, your loyalty cards, banks etc…) at the same time using one form.
+If you’ve never had one before, it’s straightforward to setup your TV Licence.

 To update the address on your TV licence and all other addresses click below: